How Much Do Nest Cameras Cost?

 Cameras and Packages

-It’s a little more expensive than the Nest Cam Outdoor, but it will come with a set of floodlights built-in and AI features similar to that of the Nest Cam Battery, discussed below.
+As another option for a top-quality outdoor camera, the Nest Cam with Floodlight costs $279.99.
+It comes with a set of floodlights built-in and AI features similar to that of the Nest Cam Battery.
 The Nest Cam Floodlight reminds us of the $249.99 Ring Floodlight Cam Pro.

-Now here’s the interesting part.
-Nest’s newest camera, the Nest Cam Battery, is a battery-powered indoor and outdoor camera that costs $179.99.
-You can buy it now, and its hardware specs — 1080p HD video, 130 degrees field of view, and AI features — reminds us of the Arlo Essentials, which Arlo priced at $129.99.
+The Nest Cam Battery is a battery-powered indoor and outdoor camera that costs $179.99.
+It’s been a staple in Nest’s lineup for the past year featuring 1080p HD video with HDR, 130 degrees field of view, and AI features.
+It reminds us of the Arlo Essentials, which Arlo priced at $129.99.

 However, the Nest Cam Battery has smarter features, like person detection and the ability to record while offline for a short time.
-It can also recognize familiar faces if you subscribe to Nest Aware.
+It can also recognize familiar faces if you subscribe to Google Home Premium.
 More on that later.

 It’ll really come down to the customer at hand, and whether you value budget or quality.
 Also, look out for Nest camera Prime Day deals and Nest camera Black Friday deals.